 Stretching beyond Warsaw’s art and culture ecosystem is The Razem Pamoja Foundation, a NGO based in Kraków.
 Comprised of a publishing house, an art gallery, and a store, the foundation offers a somewhat more complex and collaborative point of view on the relationship between Africa and Poland.
 Pamoja Foundation supports socially engaged art projects linking Polish artists to other parts of the world, including Africa.
 Per my conversation with activist artist Lukasz Roth who has participated in projects in Kenya and Indonesia, the foundation is a platform for collaborative solution design by way of socially engaged art projects.
 At the time of my visit, backpacks fabricated from African cloth by youth in Nairobi were displayed for sale in the foundation’s gallery.
 Like other displays and exhibitions focusing on material culture referencing Africa, this one indicates the ease with which objects move across borders.
 On the other hand, the movement of people across borders is complicated by the politics of migration, access to resources, and the networks created by diasporic populations.
 (Figure 6-7)

 Another dimension of the relationship between Africa and Poland is the long history of Poles in Africa and especially in eastern Africa in the 20th century.
 While Poland had no colonies in Africa, it was involved in diplomatic and development projects in several African countries in the pre- and post- independence eras.
 Of particular interest to this inquiry is the work of artist Lech Rzewuski in founding the Escola de artes visuais in Maputo.
 Rzewuski attended the Art Academy in Wrocław and lived for many years as a professional artist in Sweden.
 It was after visiting his brother, Professor Eugeniusz Rzewuski who was based in Mozambique, that he moved to Maputo where he worked from 1981 to 1986.
 Lech was the founding artist-teacher at the Escola de artes visuais along with other expatriate artists from Cuba, Chile, and Georgia.
-Bringing his own supplies and equipment, Lech taught graphic arts to numerous students at the school.
-Among his students was Malangatana Valente Ngwenya, considered the father of modern Mozambican art, who learned to make etchings at the school.
+Bringing his own supplies and equipment, Lech, together with Malangatana Valente Ngwenya, considered the father of modern Mozambican art, taught graphic arts to numerous students at the school.
 The role of European expatriate artists in establishing art schools in Africa is well-known in the history of modern African arts – Ulli Beier in Nigeria, Pierre Lods in Congo and Senegal, and Frank McEwen in Zimbabwe.
 To this history, we can add Lech Rzewuski in Mozambique.
 Even after his departure from Maputo, the influence of place on his practice was legible as exemplified in the work, African Dances (1987).
 (Figure 8–10)

 Of the individuals and institutions in Warsaw’s art and culture ecosystem, a few stand out for their work to undo the Othering that characterizes some projects representing Africa.
 These underscore the power of art and culture to expand the boundaries of the continent’s representation in the city.
 Mamadou Diouf, a Polish musician and writer originally from Senegal, hosts a well-known radio show, heads an NGO dedicated to promoting understanding about Africa, and has authored the books A Little Book about Racism and How to Talk to Polish Children about Children from Africa.
 Another advocate for the understanding of African culture, dancer Dúnia Pacheco, originally from Angola, is well-known for her work teaching and promoting African dance and culture in Warsaw.
 Conversations with Diouf and Pacheco offered many insights about the specificity of Warsaw and Poland more broadly for African residents.
 Both have been settled in Warsaw for decades – Diouf arrived in 1983 and Pacheco in 1999.
 Both speak Polish fluently, have expertise in Poland’s history and culture, and have family in Poland.
 These critical elements to making a home away from home also bolster their authority to the describe the range of experiences associated with being African in Poland, from curiosity to racism, and from misinformation to goodwill (Figure 11–12).